angrypig555/EasyInstall/SECURITY.md

 # Security Policy
 Please note that some versions will not be uploaded to github.

-Do not make a pull request with harmful code inside it.
 ## Supported Versions

 | Version | Supported               |